• Skip to primary navigation

 spool bed bench diy MyRepurposedLife

 I’m so, so happy with how this bench turned out.
 I seriously could make headboard benches every week.
 Because headboards are so different, there are always new challenges to tackle.
 Remember, this spool bed bench was made with just FIVE power tools.
 You don’t need a fancy workshop to keep busy with fun repurposed furniture projects.
 As you can see by the images in this tutorial, I work outside in my driveway.
-No fancy shop with a dust collection necessary.
-Smile
+No fancy shop with a dust collection is necessary.

 Save & Share this Image on Pinterest